vivek-vishwanath/xv6/README.md

 ##### Nit:
+Do not temper with the APIC `TIMER` or `PERIODIC` as you will be modifying the external timer which interrupts the CPU for scheduling decisions.

 If another process becomes a better candidate than the currently running process the kernel must immediately switch to running that process.